What is Informational Power in Leadership?

 The study emphasized that informational power enhances communication quality, fosters collaboration, and strengthens relationships within the workplace.
 It highlighted the importance of promoting access to information and knowledge-sharing practices to improve overall communication dynamics and organizational effectiveness.

-Effective acquisition and dissemination of information is key to attaining informational power in modern organizations.
+Effective information acquisition and dissemination are key to attaining informational power in modern organizations.
 In this section, we will explore some of the sources and channels that individuals and organizations can use to acquire and distribute information.

 Identifying Credible Sources of Information